Caliope-SpeechProcessingLab/ASICAKaldiNnetRecipe/README.md

      run.py

-Auxiliary python and shell scripts called by "run_experiment":
+Auxiliary python and shell scripts called by "run":

 - config.py ---> Extract .kal information to set all kaldi folders.
 - local/resetDirectory.sh ---> Reset current kaldi data directory.
 - local/makeFeats.sh ---> Execute a mfcc/cvmn feature extraction of a certain group of speaker/s and a another set of testing speakers.
-- local/makeLanguageMode.sh ---> Execute a kaldi recipe for a language Model preparation and creation.
+- local/makeLanguageModel.sh ---> Execute a kaldi recipe to prepare and create a language Model.
 - local/train.sh ---> Execute the training stage for a set of training speakers.
 This stage is composed of:
     * Monophone/triphone GMM.
     * Neural network (5 layers, p-norm/tahn activation functions, 5 hidden layers).
-    local/test.sh ---> Execute the testing (kaldi decoding) stage of a set of testing speakers (patients) by means of a pre-trained neural network Model.
+    local/test.sh ---> Execute the testing (kaldi decoding) stage for a set of testing speakers (patients) using a neural network pre-trained Model.

 Useful python scripts: